LlessReal/Linux-Notes/eJPT notes.md

 ### Sublist3r
 <br> Install: sudo apt install sublist3r
 <br> Sublist3r is used to perform a subdomain brute force or enumeration. | https://github.com/aboul3la/Sublist3r
-<br> sublist3r -d website.com | Runs a search on all search engines
+<br> sublist3r -d columbusstate.edu | Runs a search on all search engines
-<br> sublist3r -d website.com -e google,yahoo | Does only google and yahoo (can also do netcraft and dnsdumper)
+<br> sublist3r -d columbusstate.edu -e google,yahoo | Does only google and yahoo (can also do netcraft and dnsdumper)

-dig website.com | Kali tool that's same as host but more raw/detailed and can perform zone transfer fierce | Kail tool that's a DNS scanner to help locate non-contiguous IP space and hostnames against specified domains. nslookup website.com | same as host (maybe)
+dig columbusstate.edu | Kali tool that's same as host but more raw/detailed and can perform zone transfer fierce | Kail tool that's a DNS scanner to help locate non-contiguous IP space and hostnames against specified domains. nslookup website.com | same as host (maybe)

 /etc/hosts file consists of the ip and domain names
 usr/share/dnsenum/dns.txt has a list of dns names to bruteforce

+### Google Dorks/Hacking
-Google dorking or Google hacking is a technique using sophisticated search queries to uncover information on the internet not easily accessible through typical search queries
+<br> Google dorking is a technique using sophisticated search queries to uncover info on the internet not easily accessible through typical search queries

-waybackmachine
-google hacking database
-theHarvester
+**Searches**
+<br> site:ine.com | Limits searches to only ine.com along with subdomains for it
+<br> site:ine.com inurl:admin | Shows results with url keywords "admin" , forum would do forums, etc
+<br> site:*ine.com | Limits results to subdomains, ofc with admin will show admin sites
+<br> site:*ine.com filetype:pdf | Shows all subdomains with pdf files (can put keywords like marketing, sales, crm, etc)
+<br> site:ine.com instructors | Shows with instructors keywords
+<br> intitle: index of |
+<br> cache:ine.com | Shows google web cache for ine.com

+Wayback Machine website also stores old versions of a website (Putting ine.com allows you to see all the versions of the site) google hacking database has sets of searches for finding juiicy info theHarvester
 spyse - search engine
 haveibeenpwned.com